MdSharib/Fullstack_1.4-using-Bootstrap/README.md

 or
-How to run in local setup:-
+how to run in local setup:-
 1) Download .zip file.
 2) extract and run the index.html.